BI8091-project-spring-24/mayfly-case-study/README.md

     1. Structured dataset: the Freshwater benthic invertebrates ecological collection NTNU University Museum was used to create a presence-absence dataset
     2. Unstructured dataset: all occurrences of *B. rhodani* in Norwayfrom 1950 to the present day
 2. Bioclimatic variables were downloaded from <https://worldclim.org/>
-3. CORINE Land Cover Status rasters were downloaded from <https://land.copernicus.eu/en/products/corine-land-cover>
-4. NVE River Network was downloaded from <https://www.nve.no/vann-og-vassdrag/hydrologiske-data/>

 The distribution of *B. rhodani* was mapped using the R package "PointedSDMs" ([https://github.com/PhilipMostert/PointedSDMs](#0)).

-All the data used as part of the analysis is accessible via download links, either directly from the data providers when possible (for both GBIF datasets and the WORLDCLIM Bioclimatic variables) or from stable data repositories (CORINE Land Cover Status rasters, NVE River Network).
+All the data used as part of the analysis is accessible via download links.

 ## Script Structure